mirror/dd-wrt/src/router/opennds/docs/source/faq.rst

  * You modify your FAS scripts to use the openNDS v9 API
  * You move to ThemeSpec scripts or FAS **from Legacy Splash**.
 Legacy Splash Pages are no longer supported.
 The default ThemeSpec (option login_option 1) is equivalent to the old splash.html click to continue page.

+Can I upgrade from v9 to v10
+****************************

+On OpenWrt you can (v22.3 onwards), but many config options are now default, so some care should be taken to make sure default values are not changed inadvertently.

+On any other Linux distribution you cannot.
+You will need to produce a UCI config file to replace your opennds.conf file and you must have at least the basic nftables packages installed.

 How can I add custom parameters, such as site specific information?
 *******************************************************************

 Custom parameters were introduced in openNDS version 7 and are defined simply in the config file.
 These parameters are passed to the FAS in the query string.
-Version 8 embeds any custom parameters in the encoded/encrypted query string, macing it much simpler to parse for them in the FAS script.
+Version 8 embeds any custom parameters in the encoded/encrypted query string, making it much simpler to parse for them in the FAS script.

 How can I add custom fields on the login page, such as phone number, car licence plate number etc.?
 ***************************************************************************************************